Professor James TaylorProfessor of Control Engineering

 He is a Fellow of the Institution of Engineering & Technology and currently Chairs the IET Control & Automation Network.
 He regularly sits on or chairs IET and Engineering Accreditation Board panels as an academic program accreditor.
 He is the external examiner for BEng/MEng Integrated Mechanical & Electrical Engineering at Bath University, and has previously held program examiner roles at Coventry University and Loughborough University.
 He also sits on the Editorial Boards for two Elsevier Journals, Environmental Modelling & Software and Progress in Nuclear Energy.
 He is an elected member of the UK Automatic Control Council (UKACC) Executive Committee; and is a member of four International Federation of Automatic Control (IFAC) Technical Committees.

 He is the author of over 150 peer reviewed Journal and International Conference articles.
-His co-authored book on True Digital Control: Statistical Modelling and Non-Minimal State Space Design was published by Wiley in 2013.
+His co-authored book on True Digital Control: Statistical Modelling and Non-Minimal State Space Design was published by Wiley.
 He develops the CAPTAIN Toolbox for system identification, time series analysis, forecasting and control.
 The other primary authors of this MATLAB toolbox are Emeritus Professor Peter Young and Dr Wlodek Tych.
 The toolbox has received over three hundred citations in the literature, reflecting its use in disciplines as diverse as hydrological modelling, electricity demand forecasting and the study of infectious diseases.

 Professor Taylor's personal web page has more information about his research, including links to download the CAPTAIN Toolbox.